Home » Cosmetic Dentistry » Gapped Teeth – Specialist Treatment by Dental Experts » Dental Bridges

 There are various designs of dental bridges - some require minimal cutting of the two supporting natural abutment teeth whereas others require the supporting teeth to have full coverage artificial crowns on them.
 Bridges can also be supported by dental implants.
 The designs are often dependent upon the integrity of the supporting teeth and the number of missing teeth.

-A cosmetic bridge is one which not only has functional abilities, but also one that is aesthetically appealing and fits in naturally with the other dentition.
-Thus combining cosmetics and support in one.
+A dental bridge is one which not only has functional abilities, but also one that is aesthetically appealing and fits in naturally with the other dentition.

 Our experienced ceramist will hand craft your bridge specific to your bite, gap, and appearance of your neighbouring teeth so the gap closure looks natural.